 One thing that’s been proven is that a solid internship can provide the experience, skills and connections you need to land your first full-time job.
 So, don’t underestimate the significance of an internship.
 And like any job, you want to approach it the right way.

-Sounds like a simple enough question, but there are some important distinctions that you need to know about.
 Generally speaking, an internship is an opportunity to gain knowledge and experience by working for a company.

 While gaining knowledge and experience may be the primary purpose, as an intern you’re still expected to do the job.
 If you’re a marketing intern, you may be expected to conduct digital marketing research or create content for social media platforms, Interning as a front-end developer, you’d have the opportunity to write code, while a newsroom intern may have the opportunity to conduct research for an investigative story.